Cognitive load: History

-Types
+Categories

 Cognitive load theory provides a general framework and has broad implications for instructional design, by allowing instructional designers to control the conditions of learning within an environment or, more generally, within most instructional materials.
-Specifically, it provides empirically-based guidelines that help instructional designers decrease extraneous cognitive load during learning and thus refocus the learner's attention toward germane materials, thereby increasing germane (schema related) cognitive load.
-This theory differentiates between three types of cognitive load: intrinsic cognitive load, germane cognitive load, and extraneous cognitive load.
+Specifically, it provides empirically-based guidelines that help instructional designers decrease extraneous cognitive load during learning and thus refocus the learner's attention toward germane materials, thereby increasing germane (schema-related) cognitive load.
+This theory differentiates between three types of cognitive load: intrinsic cognitive load, germane load, and extraneous cognitive load.

 Intrinsic

 Intrinsic cognitive load is the inherent level of difficulty associated with a specific instructional topic.
 The term was first used in the early 1990s by Chandler and Sweller.
 According to them, all instructions have an inherent difficulty associated with them (e.g., the calculation of 2 + 2, versus solving a differential equation).
 This inherent difficulty may not be altered by an instructor.
 However, many schemas may be broken into individual "subschemas" and taught in isolation, to be later brought back together and described as a combined whole.